Taaniya/research-paper-summaries/information_retrieval_and_ranking/information_retrieval_and_ranking_summaries.md

 **Representation focused –**
    * Build a good representation for a single text with a DNN.
 Then conducts matching between compositional and abstract text representations.
-   * $\phi$ is a complex representation of mapping function, while F is relatively simple matching function.
-Eg., in DSSM, phi is a Feed Forward NN, while F is a cosine similarity function.
+   * $\phi$ is a complex representation of mapping function, while $F$ is relatively simple matching function.
+Eg., in [DSSM](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/cikm2013_DSSM_fullversion.pdf), $\phi$ is a Feed Forward NN, while $F$ is a cosine similarity function.
    * Without loss of generality, all the model architectures of representation-focused models can be viewed as a Siamese (symmetric) architecture.

 **Interaction-focused model –**
    * First builds local interactions (i.e., local matching signals) between two pieces of text, and then uses deep neural networks to learn hierarchical interaction patterns for matching.
    * $\phi$ is a simple mapping function, while F is a complex deep model.
-E.g., in Deep Match, phi maps each text to a sequence of words, F is a FF NN powered by a topic model over word interactions matrix
+E.g., in [DeepMatch](https://papers.nips.cc/paper_files/paper/2013/file/8a0e1141fd37fa5b98d5bb769ba1a7cc-Paper.pdf), $\phi$ maps each text to a sequence of words, $F$ is a Feed Forward NN powered by a topic model over word interactions matrix

 Differences in semantic matching and relevance matching problem –